Things To Do in Isla Holbox | A Must-Read Before Visiting

 There are two ferry services to choose from; 9 Hermanos and Holbox Express and which one you choose will probably be based on which one leaves first.
 9 Hermanos leaves on the hour while the Holbox Express leaves on the half an hour.
 Make sure you walk to the ticket booths right at the end of the pier to see which one is departing first.
 The first service of the day is at 5 am (9 Hermanos) and the last 20.30 pm (Holbox Express) and tickets will set you back 150 pesos ($8) each way.

-ISLA HOLBOX TRAVEL GUIDE: WHAT TO DO
+ISLA HOLBOX TRAVEL GUIDE: THINGS TO DO

 RELAX ON THE BEACH